 - A. The Business Office will administer the student's tuition in accordance with the option chosen.
 Should the student elect option A, B or D, any applicable tuition will be billed to the student.
 A deferred payment may be available.
 Where applicable, Residence and Meal Plan charges will be pro-rated from the date the student takes leave of the college. - B. The Financial Aid Office will adjust or remove all financial assistance if the student elects option C and notify the student's lending institution if he/she has borrowed a federal student loan.
 The office will forward a copy of the student's "Order to Active Military Service" papers to the student's lenders. - C. The Registrar's Office will: - 1.
 Notify all pertinent departments by sending copies of the form and orders. - 2.
 Notify the student's faculty of the student's call to active duty. - 3.
 Withdraw students from any subsequent semester courses for which they are pre-registered. - 4.
-Notify the Dean and Dean of Student Affairs by form and notify the President by e-mail. - 5.
+Notify the Associate Vice President for Academic Affairs and the Associate Vice President for Student Affairs by form and notify the President by e-mail - 5.
 Process the selected option and retain the supporting paperwork. - 6.
-If the student is a college resident, the Resident Life Coordinator will be notified by the Dean of Student Affairs.
+If the student is a college resident, the Resident Life Coordinator will be notified by the Associate Vice President for Student Affairs.